What is PGS?

 This is followed by testing of the cells to find out the number of chromosomes, using either NGS or array-CGH methods.
 If the cells are found to have an abnormal chromosome number, then the embryo is less likely to implant.
 In this way embryos can be screened in order to select the most viable embryos for embryo transfer.

-If you would like to find out more about PGS then please contact our IVF specialists.Contact us
+If you have a question or would like to find out more about PGS then please contact our experienced team who will be happy to help.Contact us

 Who is PGS suitable for?

 PGS can be used by any person/couple undergoing an IVF cycle, but is most suitable for older women who are more likely to have eggs with the wrong number of chromosomes.
 Abnormal chromosomes are thought to be the main reason why older women have difficulties conceiving and are more likely to have a miscarriage or a baby with Down’s Syndrome.

 - you have a family history of chromosome problems

 - your sperm is at risk of carrying abnormal chromosomes

 - if you’ve had several miscarriages or failed IVF attempts without explanation

 Performing PGS on embryos at blastocyst stage has little or no effect on the successful development of the embryo.
 This is because an embryo developed to this stage has many more cells, which can be extracted without affecting an embryo’s potential for pregnancy.

 The cells which are extracted during PGS are called trophectoderm cells, which will go on to form the placenta.